spack/spack-tutorial/tutorial_packaging.rst

 We know what options we want to use, but how do we know where to find the installation paths for the dependencies?

-We can get that information by querying the package's Spec instance.
+We can get that information by querying the package's concrete Spec instance.
-The ``self.spec`` field holds the package's directed acyclic graph (DAG) of its dependencies.
-Each dependency's Spec, accessed using its name, has a ``prefix`` property with that information.
+The ``self.spec`` property holds the package's directed acyclic graph (DAG) of its dependencies.
+Each dependency's Spec, accessed by name, has a ``prefix`` property with that information.

 So let's add the configuration arguments for specifying the paths to